TasnimJahan/TasnimJahan/README.md

 ### Hi there, I'm a Sultana Tasnim Jahan, a Full Stack Web Developer!! 👋
+## ABOUT ME
+I am Sultana Tasnim Jahan.
+A professional Web Developer, try to develop the front end of a web application using React.js and the backend using node.js.
+I love to take a challenge and to be successful at any cost by working hard and love to learn and gain new experiences.
+Honesty, hard work, and passion support me to grow myself.

 ## I'm a 😍😍 React Lover 😍😍!!!

 - 🔭 I’m currently working with MERN!
-- 👯 I’m looking to collaborate with TypeScript, Nuxt.js, Vue & angular
+- 👯 I’m looking to collaborate with TypeScript, Next.js, Vue & angular
 - 🥅 I always like to learn new things and have experience with new stuff